 Challenges

-Instepper Challenges are unique, entertaining, and FUN activities that are designed to improve players’ first-touch (click and scroll).
+Instepper Challenges are unique, entertaining, and FUN activities that are designed to improve players’ first-touch (click on a Challenge and then scroll down).

 The Dream BIG!
 Challenge is a timed activity that challenges every soccer fundamental, including the FIRST-TOUCH.
 It also asks players to Dream BIG! about their soccer careers and the careers they want once their playing days are over.

 Having Heart & SOUL is the key to a good first FIRST-TOUCH.
-The SOUL acronym helps players the remember the proper FIRST-TOUCH mechanics.
 The younger a player is introduced to Heart & SOUL, the better.
+Click on the Heart & SOUL link and watch the video.

 Try it Yourself